maleblond/angular-fusejs/README.md

 ## How to install?

-This module is currently only available through npm.
+This module is available through npm.
 It is compatible with module bundlers (webpack / browserify ...) and I also provide a standalone minified version.

 1. `npm install angular-fusejs`